simonhw/gardening-services/README.md

 ## Design

 ### Colour Scheme
 A palette of greens gradually becoming lighter was chosen for this website.
-The different green colours are reflecting of the environments in which The Garden Path services are carried out.
+The different green colours are reflective of the environments in which The Garden Path services are carried out.
 An off-white colour called Isabelline was added to be able to soften areas of the website and avoid using a complete white shade.

 ![Coolors colour palette](static/images/readme/the-garden-path-colours.png)